-Page Turners: My 2019 Favorite Reads!
 Reading is one of the greatest pleasures of the world that I have come to enjoy.
-From the unravelled stories when you open up the first page to the smell of books!
-In between the pages of a book, I have lived in different places in this world, and even centuries.
-I have fallen in love with characters, felt their pain, shared their hopes and destitution, I have had my heart broken more times than I’d care to count, I have cried, and laughed out loud- enough for people to think I was already a gone case.
+From the unraveled stories when you open up the first page to the smell of books!
+In between the pages of a book, I have lived in different places in this world and even centuries.
+I have fallen in love with characters, felt their pain, shared their hopes and destitution, I have had my heart broken more times than I’d care to count, and I have cried and laughed out loud- enough for people to think I was already a gone case.

 Because of the many responsibilities and tight schedules this year, I have only read 11 books.
 11 books!
 It’s a sad affair, I know.
-But from my list of books, I am going to share my favourite ones; the ones that I think that if you have not had an opportunity to read then you need to order online or visit your favourite bookstore and start reading.
+But from my list of books, I am going to share my favorite ones; the ones that I think that if you have not had an opportunity to read, then you need to order online or visit your favorite bookstore and start reading.

 Maame manages to marry a ‘big man’ after her escape and births another daughter, Esi.
 Growing up in a house of a ‘Big Man’, Esi leads a pampered life compared to Effia’s life.
 This life is, however, brought to a halt when their village is raided and Esi is captured.

-In the Cape Coast Castle where Effia spends her married life, her half-sister, Esi, is held captive in the dungeons beneath the Castle.
-Esi is later on sold off as a slave and ends up in America.
-The story of their generations is a bit detailed with Gyasi tackling each families representative as a chapter on its own.
+In the Cape Coast Castle, where Effia spends her married life, her half-sister, Esi, is held captive in the dungeons beneath the Castle.
+Esi is later sold off as a slave and ends up in America.
+The story of their generations is a bit detailed, with Gyasi tackling each family’s representative as a chapter on its own.

-As a graduate and the only graduate of the four wives, Bolanle’s arrival is not well received by the other co-wives especially Iya Segi and Iya Femi.
-It is a story of how polygamous families live; the hate that turns to love when fighting a common enemy, the secrets shared between individuals in the family, how children in such homes are affected as well as repercussions from all the hate that can ensue in such arrangements.
+As a graduate and the only graduate of the four wives, Bolanle’s arrival is not well received by the other co-wives, especially Iya Segi and Iya Femi.
+It is a story of how polygamous families live, the hate that turns to love when fighting a common enemy, the secrets shared between individuals in the family, how children in such homes are affected, and the repercussions from all the hate that can ensue in such arrangements.

 The praises this book has garnered are all warranted.
 That I can assure you.
 Stay With Me takes you through the 1980s Nigerian political and social struggles.
-The book will break your heart, you will live through the love life of the characters, share their pain, their patience, and take you to emotional heights you never thought you could get to.
+The book will break your heart; you will live through the love life of the characters, share their pain and their patience, and take you to emotional heights you never thought you could get to.

 Shortlisted for the 2017 Baileys Women’s Prize for Fiction, Ayobami tells the story of Akin and Yejide.
-She takes you through their marriage life and believes their struggle to get a baby, and their families involved in their marriages that leave Yejide broken, desperate to conceive, jealous.
+She takes you through their marriage life and believes their struggle to get a baby and their families involved in their marriages leave Yejide broken, desperate to conceive, and jealous.

 Her desperation to get pregnant leads her to take drastic measures whose repercussions she could have never thought of.
-It is a story of love, desperation, polygamy, and how people do just about anything to fulfil their desires or those of the society regardless of how modern they are.
+It is a story of love, desperation, polygamy, and how people do just about anything to fulfill their desires or those of society, regardless of how modern they are.

-Born of an African mother and a Swiss father, his was a life born out of a criminal offence.
-It was during an era where inter-racial marriages were a crime in South Africa, and segregation was present too.
+Born of an African mother and a Swiss father, his was a life born out of a criminal offense.
+It was during an era when interracial marriages were a crime in South Africa, and segregation was present, too.
 His mother defied all the laws of the land to have him.
 This is a crime that could have landed her in prison for up to 5 years.
-She took every step possible to protect him and herself thus leading to young Trevor spending most of his childhood indoors.
+She took every step possible to protect him and herself, thus leading to young Trevor spending most of his childhood indoors.

-Trevor’s mother is an embodiment of what the strength of a woman is- I am not saying others aren’t but I admired her bravery in more than one occasion.
-She never let anyone look down on her and she did anything and everything to get what she wanted and protect it.
+Trevor’s mother is an embodiment of what the strength of a woman is- I am not saying others aren’t, but I admired her bravery on more than one occasion.
+She never let anyone look down on her, and she did anything and everything to get what she wanted and protect it.

 I honestly had Trevor’s voice in mind while reading the entire book.
 An audio copy of the book is also available.